Send Close Add comments: (status displays here)

 Information sign More: DeMorgan's Laws

-These two sides can be proven to be equal using a truth table proof.
+DeMorgan's law can be proven to be true using an extended truth table proof.

 Expression tree Extended truth table